 A paper by DXC Leading Edge

-A software-defined world is mobilizing rapidly as we exit the pandemic, and digital platforms have a new and powerful part to play — as change agents.
-An earlier paper from DXC Leading Edge, Mastering platform-driven business, part of our Accelerated Now research agenda, discussed how organizations are redesigning for flow using pipelines that work seamlessly with platforms to rapidly deliver services.
+A software-defined world is mobilising rapidly as we exit the pandemic, and digital platforms have a new and powerful part to play — as change agents.
+An earlier paper from DXC Leading Edge, Mastering platform-driven business, part of our Accelerated Now research agenda, discussed how organisations are redesigning for flow using pipelines that work seamlessly with platforms to rapidly deliver services.
 Reimagined and redefined as dynamic digital environments consisting of people, processes and technologies, modern platforms are conduits for high-velocity innovation and flow — of work, data and change — in the new world.

 Platforms as change agents

 Competing in the software-defined world means speeding up the rate at which value is delivered to customers.
-In turn it calls for a redistribution of power and capability away from traditional silos to areas of the organization that manage the lifecycle of digital products — at speed.
+In turn it calls for a redistribution of power and capability away from traditional silos to areas of the organisation that manage the lifecycle of digital products — at speed.

 Treating platforms as change agents that modify behavior and make employees digitally fluent is a shortcut to achieving flow of work, data and change that’s fast and distributed.
 Extending platforms to become collections of people, processes and technologies is vital but the key is to invite consumption rather than impose use — a pull versus a push engagement approach used in product management.

-For example, an approach for delivering modern insurance products to the market is to attract and grow a community of developers and suppliers through socialization of a holistic set of capabilities (technology, processes, patterns and people) that enable the delivery of innovative new products and services.
+For example, an approach for delivering modern insurance products to the market is to attract and grow a community of developers and suppliers through socialisation of a holistic set of capabilities (technology, processes, patterns and people) that enable the delivery of innovative new products and services.
 Developers and suppliers plumb into the services offered as long as they follow the rules and share API definitions in a central repository; in a regulated industry, open cannot mean Wild West.

 A pivotal factor is to treat platforms as products: switch from project thinking, which attracts investment as a lump sum, to product thinking, which justifies ongoing investment by managing a value-oriented pipeline.
 This is how platforms evolve into change agents.